-The PlayStation 4 has been disappointing for me.
+The PlayStation 4 was a bit of a disappointment.
 Don’t get me wrong, there’s a lot to like.
 The graphics are incredible and the game worlds are something to behold.
 But bigger doesn’t always mean better.
-In the PS4’s case, the sheer size of these games (and some of them are absolutely HUGE) means they take forever to finish and are less polished in some areas.
-The PS2 and PS3 had better stories, no doubt about it.
+In the PS4’s case, the sheer size of these games (and some of them are absolutely HUGE) means they take forever to finish and are less polished in some key areas.

 Web-slinging has never been better.
 Zipping through New York City was a breeze and never got old.
 I’d skip on the fast travel options just to swing around some more.
 Peter Parker is great.
 Mary Jane is great.
-All of the characters, including many awesome bad guys, are beautifully written and keep the story moving.
-Hard to argue with the amazing Spider-Man!
+All of the bad guys are well written and keep the story moving.
+Hard to argue with the Amazing Spider-Man!

 Fantasy games are everywhere, but few live up to our high expectations.
 The Witcher 3 is bad-ass on almost every level.
 The characters.
 The game world.
 The collectibles.
 The fighting.
-This is one of those HUGE games that takes months and months to complete, but every step, every mission, every plot twist, keeps you engaged.
-Loved it.
+This is one of the rare HUGE games that takes months and moths to complete but is engaging every step, every mission, and every plot twist.